 Missouri will benefit from sports betting because the state is filled with professional sports teams.
 There are five professional franchises across four different major sports leagues.
 Each team has a championship pedigree, which heightens the amount of interest in these local franchises.

-The St. Louis Blues were founded in 1967 and play in the NHL’s Western Conference Central Division.
+The St. Louis Blues, founded in 1967, play in the NHL’s Western Conference Central Division.
 The team has won the division title 10 times since 1968-69.
 The Blues won their first Stanley Cup ever in the 2018-19 season.

 The Kansas City Chiefs are the defending Super Bowl Champions following their victory in 2019.
 This was their second Championship since 1969.
-The team is coached and led by quarterback Patrick Mahomes.
+Coached by Andy Reid, the team is led by quarterback Patrick Mahomes.
 Mahomes is one of the best young stars in the NFL today.

 Sporting Kansas City is the sole MLS team that competes in the state.
-Although, in 2023, there will be an MLS expansion team coming to Missouri.
+However, in 2023, there was news that an MLS expansion team was coming to Missouri.
 St. Louis City SC is expected to begin to play in a few years in the MLS.

 FAQ for Betting in Missouri